-For many ranch owners it may not be necessary or desired to have guests on the property at all, but wildlife management cannot be foregone.
+For many ranch owners, it may not be necessary or desired to have guests on the property at all, but wildlife management cannot be foregone.
 Owners and managers should routinely work with state game agencies, wildlife biologists, or wildlife professionals and constantly have a pulse on the landscape they control.

-I was educated in the school of “you cannot manage what you do not measure.”
+We are educated in the school of “you cannot manage what you do not measure.”
 Knowing wildlife numbers, predator densities, harvest objectives, age structures, reproduction rates, and how your neighbors manage all tie into the ecological health of your ranch.
 This bank of knowledge assists in establishing stocking rates of livestock, pasture rotations, forestry management, water and irrigation, crop rotation, and so on.

-In conclusion, whatever direction markets may turn or lifestyle changes will be altered, those of us in the outdoor ranching and recreation worlds must forge ahead because we are the stewards of land, wildlife and water, and they will not wait.
+In conclusion, whatever direction markets may turn or lifestyle changes will be altered, those of us in the outdoor ranching and recreation worlds must forge ahead because we are the stewards of land, wildlife, and water, and they will not wait.